Chalais, Charente

 Chalais (/fr/) is a commune in the Charente department in southwestern France.
 It is the southernmost town in the Charente with over 1,000 people.
 It lies along the river Tude.

+Population

+In 1946 Chalais absorbed the former commune Saint-Christophe, and in 1972 the former communes Sainte-Marie and Sérignac.
+The population data in the table below refer to the commune of Chalais proper, in its geography at the given years.